 Instructions

-• SWEET POTATOES & PEPPERS: Peel and chop the sweet potatoes into small pieces.
-In a large skillet (12 inches), combine 2 tablespoons olive oil and the sweet potatoes over medium-high heat.
-Cook until the potatoes begin to get tender (about 8 minutes) and then add in the 1 cup of thinly sliced sweet peppers (remove stems and seeds and chop) with the last tablespoon of olive oil.
-Cook for an additional 3-4 minutes.
+• Peel and chop sweet potatoes into small pieces.
+In a large pan (12 inches), combine 2 tablespoons olive oil and sweet potatoes over medium-high heat.
+Cook until potatoes begin to get tender (about 8 minutes), then add the 1 cup thinly sliced sweet peppers (remove stems and seeds and chop) with the last tablespoon olive oil.
+Cook an additional 3–4 minutes.

-• SPICES: Add in the taco seasoning packet or homemade taco seasoning (see note 1) and 1/2 teaspoon minced garlic.
-Saute for 1-2 minutes or until fragrant.
-Add in the 1 can of drained and rinsed black beans.
+• Add taco seasoning packet or homemade taco seasoning (see note 1) and minced garlic.
+Sauté for 1–2 minutes or until fragrant.
+Add drained and rinsed black beans.
 Stir for another 30 seconds to a minute.

-• FINISH FILLING: Remove the skillet from the heat, and stir in 1 cup salsa, 2 tablespoons lime juice, and 1/4 cup chopped cilantro.
+• Remove pan from heat and stir in 1 cup salsa, 2 tablespoons lime juice, and the chopped cilantro.
 Stir.
-Add in the cooked rice and stir again to combine.
-Taste the filling and adjust seasonings to preference (increase any spices; add salt and pepper).
+Add in cooked rice and stir again to combine.
+Taste and adjust seasonings to preference (increase any spices; add salt and pepper).

-• ENCHILADA PREP: Preheat the oven to 350 degrees F and grease a 9x13-inch pan with nonstick spray.
-Add the remaining 3/4 cup of salsa to the bottom of the pan and spread evenly with a wooden spoon.
+• Preheat oven to 350°F and grease a 9×13-inch baking pan with cooking spray.
+Add remaining 3/4 cup salsa to the bottom of the pan and spread evenly with a wooden spoon.

-• FORM ENCHILADAS: Scoop 1/2 cup of the mixture onto the left side of a tortilla.
-Sprinkle with a handful of Cheddar cheese -- about 1 and 1/2 tablespoons.
+• Scoop 1/2 cup of the mixture onto the left side of a tortilla.
+Sprinkle with a handful of Cheddar cheese, about 1 and 1/2 tablespoons.
 Roll up tightly.
 Place the enchilada seam-side-down into the prepared pan.
 Repeat until the pan is filled with enchiladas.
-(I usually fit 8 in a 9x13 pan and save the remaining 4 to make in an 8x8 pan.)
+(I usually fit 8 in a 9×13 pan and save the remaining 4 to make in an 8×8 pan.)

-• BAKE: Pour 1 cup red enchilada sauce over the enchiladas and sprinkle with 1 cup of cheese.
-Bake for 15-20 minutes or until the cheese is melted and the enchiladas are warmed through.
+• Pour 1 cup red enchilada sauce over the enchiladas and sprinkle with 1 cup cheese.
+Bake 15–20 minutes or until cheese is melted and enchiladas are warmed through.

 Recipe Notes